gajis/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11 Script that adds execute permission to all subdirectories 17 Script that plays Star Wars episode in terminal
-16 Script that changes the owner of file hello to betty
+16 Script that changes the owner of file hello to betty 15 Script that changes the owner and group owner